-No matter how hard manufacturers try to standardize their manual quality control checks, there’s still a tendency for them to differ from facility to facility.
-Furthermore, manual quality checks can be quite subjective, so two individual workers may come to different conclusions about the same product.
+No matter how hard manufacturers try to standardize their manual quality control checks, they tend to differ from facility to facility.
+Furthermore, manual quality checks can be subjective, so two workers may come to different conclusions about the same product.

-The problem here, with different plants utilizing different quality checks, is that quality control becomes significantly more difficult from a central perspective.
+The problem with different plants utilizing different quality checks is that quality control becomes significantly more difficult from a central perspective.
 The potential for ambiguities is always going to be a factor that organizations need to take into account.

 Lacking meaningful insights

-With paper- or spreadsheet-based quality checks, it can be the case that they are completed altogether at the end of a production shift.
-While such an arrangement might seem to work, it makes analyzing and determining the root cause of any apparent quality issues much more difficult.
+With paper- or spreadsheet-based quality checks, it can be the case that they are completed all together at the end of a production shift.
+While such an arrangement might seem to work, analyzing and determining the root cause of any apparent quality issues is much more difficult.

 Likewise, any potential trend analysis is also likely to be a lot less intuitive than it would be if the manufacturer was using digitized quality checks.
 That’s because logging all the quality control data in one go may remove the ability to see if quality issues arise at certain times or days of the week.
-Moreover, the quality team is unable to see what was happening immediately before and after a failed quality check, so they don’t have sufficient context or transparency from which to improve.
+Moreover, the quality team cannot see what happened immediately before, and after a failed quality check, so they don’t have sufficient context or transparency from which to improve.

 Lacking audit preparedness

-The final, yet significant pitfall of manual manufacturing quality checks is that they are not the most intuitive in terms of audits.
+The final yet significant pitfall of manual manufacturing quality checks is that they are not the most intuitive regarding audits.

-Producing relevant quality paperwork can present a major headache for manufacturers when there are auditors in the building.
-Paper-based quality checks can become lost over time and lack information, which can undermine an organization’s audit efforts.
+Producing relevant quality paperwork can present a major headache for manufacturers when auditors are in the building.
+Paper-based quality checks can become lost over time and lack information, undermining an organization’s audit efforts.